+Download original certificate / MOSIP Signed certificate

 The admin can download original certificate / MOSIP Signed certificate as and when necessary.

-Note:
+Notes:

 The download functionality of following certificates is possible only during following instances:

-This button is enabled only for Activated partner record whose certificate is already uploaded
+This button is enabled only for Activated partner record whose certificate is already uploaded.

 This button is disabled for deactivated partner records/ partner records whose partner certificate is not uploaded yet.

-If Original Certificate / MOSIP Signed Certificate is expired, then on clicking respective menu items in the button-dropdown - an appropriate error message is displayed.
+If Original Certificate / MOSIP Signed Certificate is expired then on clicking respective menu items in the button-dropdown - an appropriate error message is displayed.